kevfoste/game/hackathon-steps/step1.md

 What can you build that will help its success?
 - [ ] A proper [README.md file](https://help.github.com/en/articles/about-readmes)?
+- [ ] How about a great game name and background story?
 - [ ] [Contributing Files](https://help.github.com/en/articles/setting-guidelines-for-repository-contributors)?
 - [ ] [Issue Templates](https://help.github.com/en/articles/about-issue-and-pull-request-templates)?
 - [ ] Topics?
 Description? or well...
 Anything else? 😁